TV3 (Malaysian TV network): Dialect affair in Singapore

 In Singapore, the channel ran into controversy because it broadcast programmes in Cantonese, which ran contrary to the Singapore government's policy of promoting Mandarin instead of other dialects in media.
 Consequently, it prevented people in government-built housing blocks from installing the special antennas required to receive the channel.
 In addition, it prevented local newspapers and magazines from carrying listings for TV3, even though these were available for the other Malaysian channels.
-TV3 was available on Singapore CableVision (now StarHub TV), Singapore's only cable TV operator, until it was removed at 9pm, 22 July 2002 owing to copyright issues.
+This was seen as a threat to the flow of information between the two countries, and that it undermined Singaporean perceptions of Malaysia's developing society.
+The Straits Times defended its argument over not publishing listings for the channel, as, contrary to RTM's two channels, whose schedules were published from the start, TV3 was excluded due to the government's policy against facilitating access to foreign television channels.